How to Use AirPods: Pairing, Controls, Settings and Function

 Summary

-This guide offers a comprehensive overview, ensuring you make the most of your AirPods experience, regardless of the model you own.
+This guide offers a full overview, ensuring you make the most of your AirPods experience, regardless of the model you own.